ayeujjawalsingh/Databricks/Data Processing/Change Data Capture/Readme.md

-# 📘 Complete Guide to Change Data Capture (CDC) using Delta Lake CDF in Databricks
+# 📘 Change Data Capture (CDC) using Delta Lake CDF in Databricks

 This document provides a complete end-to-end understanding of **Change Data Capture (CDC)** in Databricks using **Delta Lake’s Change Data Feed (CDF)**.